-One of MIFUMI’s strengths is that it offers a diverse range of services to women and children experiencing violence and abuse from support at our advice centers and refuges, to joining our champion groups and women’s economic movement programmes.
+One of MIFUMI’s strengths is that it offers a diverse range of services to women and children experiencing violence and abuse.
+This includes support at our advice centers and refuges, joining our champions groups and women’s economic movement programmes.
 This holistic and complete range of support for women ensures their immediate protection, and long term security and empowers them to transition from victims to survivors to Champions in the Community.

 MIFUMI believes that violence and abuse is a matter of choice and people can choose to use it or not.
 Therefore we believe all offenders should be held accountable for their actions and behaviour.